Shiru99/Spring-Security/README.md

 3. <b>Principal</b> (Currently logged in user)

     A Principal represents a user's identity.
-It can be a String object having username on a simple level or a complex UserDetails object.
+Principal allows us to visit different URLs within same domain with just one-time logging in a session.

 4. <b>GrantedAuthority</b> (permission or a right)